 Echocardiography is a form of ultrasonography that examines structural and functional changes in the heart and its valves.
 This approach offers information on the location, size, number of faults, the degree of volume overflow in the left ventricle, the severity of pulmonary hypertension, and other parameters.
-In the event of a ventricular septal defect (VSD), an echocardiography captures an intermittent echo signal in the septum region, which must identify blood shunting and is seen in color and continuous Doppler mapping modes.
+In cases of ventricular septal defect (VSD), echocardiography detects intermittent echo signals in the septal region, which indicate blood shunting and are visualized using color and continuous Doppler mapping modes.